 Intravascular ultrasound (IVUS) is medical imaging that uses a specially designed catheter with a tiny ultrasound probe to generate sound waves and produce images of blood vessels.
 IVUS is used in the coronary arteries to determine the amount of plaque build-up and can show the entire artery wall to provide important information about the amount and type of plaque buildup.
 This can help determine if you are at risk for heart attack.

 The Cardiopulmonary Department provides both diagnostic services, and therapeutic services, treating a patient population from newborn to geriatrics.
 Our services are available as an inpatient or outpatient and in the emergency department as well.
-Our department utilizes the Drager Ventilator, the most patient friendly, state-of-the art ventilator available in Texarkana and only available at Wadley.

 Our highly skilled physicians prescribe individualized exercise training, education and nutritional support over various phases of the program.
 There are several evidence-based benefits of cardiac rehabilitation, including: